mattwagl/fundbuero/README.md

 * [Animated page transitions with React Router 4, ReactTransitionGroup and Animated](https://hackernoon.com/animated-page-transitions-with-react-router-4-reacttransitiongroup-and-animated-1ca17bd97a1a) is an article by Martin Haagensli about animating routes.
 * [react-router-transition](https://github.com/maisano/react-router-transition) are transitions built for react-router, powered by react-motion.

+#### React.Interactions

+* [react-draggable](https://github.com/mzabriskie/react-draggable) is a draggable component.
+* [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd) provides beautiful, accessible drag and drop for lists.
+* [react-sortable-hoc](https://github.com/clauderic/react-sortable-hoc) is a set of higher-order components to turn any list into an animated, touch-friendly, sortable list.
+* [react-with-gesture](https://github.com/drcmda/react-with-gesture) is a little helper for component-tied mouse/touch gestures.

 #### React.UI-Components

 * [belle](https://github.com/nikgraf/belle) is a collection of configurable React Components.